 They then go through our automated sequence that we’ve built, and out of the other end we get patient registrations.

-We call this Product X.
+We call this Growth X.

 Our partners at Gilbert PT have also been testing this for a while now.
 We're also testing it in 5 other markets here on the Atlantic Coast.